1. Overview

 - When you see the following select copy, switch back to the vm anthro-vm session and for Enter authorization code: paste the code you copied and press enter to authenticate.

-- Now let's use python.
-Type
+- Now let's use python in our

-- Now copy and paste the following.
-This asks Claude Opus 4.5 "What are the key steps to building Agentic AI?" then takes the output and passes it to Gemini 3 pro which creates a summary and generates and image which it saves on the VM.
+env.
+This creates a python filesuper-gen-ai.pythat asks Claude Opus 4.6 "What are the key steps to building Agentic AI?" then takes the output and passes it to Gemini 3.1 pro which creates a summary and then Gemini 3 pro image generates an image which it saves on the VM.

 import os

-import sys
+import subprocess

 import google.auth